Arun-g03/Multi-Agent-Faction-Wars/README.md

 **Developed in Python 3.9.7**

 ## Getting Started

 Before running the project:

 1. Ensure **Python 3.9.7** is installed.
+(64bit python 3.9.7 link https://www.python.org/ftp/python/3.9.7/python-3.9.7-amd64.exe)
-2. Make sure you're in the correct project directory:
+2. Make sure you're in the correct project directory:`/MultiAgent Faction Wars`
-   `/MultiAgent Faction Wars`
 3. Run the project using:

 The system includes a basic dependency checker.
 If any dependencies are missing, it will prompt you to install them.

 ### Multi-Agent System

 Collaboration and competitiveness are core to this project.
 However, agent behaviour might not always be clear during runtime.